 Chief Executive Officer

-Prior to UBM, Mr. Levin was chief executive of Symbian Software, a U.K.-based software group that built the operating system to power the first generation of smartphones.
-He has also served as chief executive of Psion PLC, a London-based consumer and business technology company, and as chief operating officer and finance director of Euromoney Institutional Investor PLC, one of Europe's largest business and financial magazine publishers.
-Mr. Levin also served for seven years as a non-executive on the Finance Committee of the Oxford University Press.
+Before joining UBM, David was chief executive of Symbian Software, a U.K.-based software group that built the operating system to power the first generation of smartphones.
+Previously, he served as chief executive of Psion PLC, a London-based consumer and business technology company.
+He also served as chief operating officer and chief financial officer of Euromoney Institutional Investor PLC and as the president of Institutional Investor, the financial information business.
+He served for seven years as a non-executive on the Finance Committee of the Oxford University Press.

 Peter CohenGroup President